dmbarbour/glas/docs/GrammarLogicProg.md

 ### Deterministic Functions

-Methods in my grammar-logic language should represent deterministic functions, procedures, or processes by default.
+Methods can represent deterministic procedures by default, introducing non-determinism via effects as needed.
+Alternatively, I could support arbitrary grammars, then use types to constrain certain operations.
+But I think it's more convenient to have determinism constructively at this layer.

 Non-deterministic computations will still be supported via effects or in contexts where we evaluate backwards.
 Mostly, this means programs cannot directly introduce unification variables or express unification.

 Unification variables can be introduced indirectly via effects or used in abstract by channels (and other primitives).
 Abstraction does impose constraints on the language: if we do not have static type checking to prove at compile time that channels are correctly used as channels, the runtime must instead track dynamic types (to at least distinguish channels from data).